mrb113/mrb113.github.io/_posts/2016-12-21-Windows-Version-Checks.md

 First, let's get some background.
 What, you thought I'd just tell you the answer?

 ## Windows Versions
 I'm going to let you in on a secret: Windows 7, 8, etc. are names made up by the marketing folks.
-If you thought that Windows 7 would be 7.0, you are WRONG.
+If you thought that Windows 7 would be Version 7.0, you are WRONG.
 We engineers have our own numbers that we have for Windows, detailed in the table below.

 #### If you're skimming, this table is the important part
 If you thought the jump from Windows 8 to Windows 10 was crazy, just wait until you see what happened to the Windows version!
 We skipped straight from 6 to 10.